koreankiwi99/crossturn-lang-switch/README.md

 - Translation quality: Uses Google Translate, which may introduce artifacts
 - Limited language coverage: Only 4 languages tested
 - Distractor design: Current distractors are benign small talk - may need adversarial variants to stress-test robust models
+- Qwen3-235B empty responses: ~40% of responses are empty due to reasoning token exhaustion (model uses hidden thinking tokens that don't appear in output).
+This is a known issue with reasoning models.

 ## Citation